draddo11/100-days-of-code/r3-log.md

  ## R3D18
  Covered registration of serice workers and worked on the angualr 7 APP footer
  ##R3D19
- Could not get any thing done had to work all da
+ Could not get any thing done had to work all day
+  ##R3D20-21